TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 However most systems lack proper interpretation of physiological data to identify the signs and symptoms of excessive heat strain and merely displays what data it collects.
 Furthermore, they do not take into consideration the possible effects of climate change.

 ### The idea

+First Responders may face an increasing physical challenge because of the increased environmental temperature (ET) and humidity (EH), which affects their physiological and psychological states both before and during operations.
+ET and EH are thus critical factors to take into consideration to maximise safety and performance.

 It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
 Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.